Leonard Swain: Ministry

 In 1858 two hymns that he wrote were published in the Sabbath Hymn Book (a hymnal), anonymously.
 His authorship was determined "only recently" before a 1907 Dictionary of Hymnology was published.
 The two hymns are "My soul, weigh not thy life" (The Good Fight of Faith) and "My soul, it is thy God" (The Christian Race).
 He also wrote "My soul, whene'er thou shalt arrive", published in about 1840.
 These hymns appeared in 56, 21, and 2 hymnals, respectively, that were published during 1840 to 1920.

 He was "active" in the 1845-founded Rhode Island Institute of Instruction (predecessor of the National Education Association in Rhode Island).

 He was the commencement speaker at Wheaton Female Seminary (now Wheaton College) in 1864.
 He spoke in 1861 on "The Sea", and in 1864 on "Puritan Education".
 He also gave welcoming addresses in some years.

+On Sunday September 29th, 1867, he delivered a sermon commemorating the life of Brown University Professor Robinson Potter Dunn at Central Church.

 He also served as secretary for the Evangelical Consociation of Rhode Island and was Vice President of the American Missionary Association.

 Personal life

 In 1847, he married Julia Maria Allen (1824-1866).
 Their children included Susan Helen Swain (1849–1852), Julia Maria Swain (1851–1932), Sarah Howe Swain (1853–1872), and Edward Allen Swain (1857–1917).

+On May 1st, 1869, the Vermont Chronicle reported that he was "understood to be lying at the point of death, with consumption."

 He died July 14, 1869, in Providence, while still minister.
 He was buried in Swan Point Cemetery.